 One of the biggest complaints I often hear from prospective clients is that they could never get in touch with their last advisor.
 This lack of accessibility can make you feel like just another number.
 If they're not accessible and offering customized planning, they may not be someone you want to work with.

-5. They're Likeable and Trustworthy
+5. Are They Likeable and Trustworthy?

 The relationship will never work if you both are not a good personal fit.